 A lot of crapcan racing competitions involve endurance racing.
 This can be anywhere from a couple of hours to a full 24 hours of racing.
 Usually, there is quite an eclectic mix of racing abilities, with racers of all levels of experience taking part.
 Most competitions will require you to be a competent racing driver, but you don’t need to be a world class driver to have a lot of fun in a tournament.

-These endurance races do require you to be a part of a team.
-The team aspect of crapcan racing makes it very appealing for many people, as the social community spirit involved can make for some great entertainment, and can be very rewarding.
+However, these endurance races do require you to be a part of a team.
+The team aspect of crapcan racing makes it very appealing for many people, as the social community spirit involved can make for some great entertainment, and it can be very rewarding.
 Finding a team and a car are naturally the two most important parts of crapcan racing.

 What Do You Need To Consider?

 The first thing you will need to consider is which team you are going to join.
 There won’t always be a crapcan racing team near you, and so you might have to do some research to find out where your nearest one is.
 Once you do, it’s worth getting in touch with the people who lead the team to find out if you can get involved.
 From there, you will then need to consider the car.

 Depending on when you get involved with the team, they may or may not already have a car to use.
 If you form your own team, you will have to put together a plan to buy and set up a vehicle for racing.
 We will talk about the costs of crapcan racing below, but bear in mind that it’s not a free ticket into racing.
 There will be costs to consider, and it can get expensive.